Wednesday, June 3, 2026

 “Big money vultures have turned youth sports into a luxury item,” Deluzio said at the press conference.

 U.S. families spend a total of between $30 billion and $40 billion annually on sports activities for their kids, according to research from the Aspen Institute, and private equity has taken notice.
 Unrivaled Sports, the youth sports holding company of PE billionaires Josh Harris and David Blitzer, has been building a sprawling portfolio of more than 20 companies that includes flag football.
-Maple Park Capital-owned Prep Network runs hundreds of youth sports events each year, including in basketball, football, and volleyball.
+Maple Park Capital–owned Prep Network runs hundreds of youth sports events each year, including basketball, football, and volleyball.
 Last year, KKR-backed PlayOn bought high school sports information provider MaxPreps, which features information about 29 different sports and covers roughly 28,900 high schools across all 50 U.S. states.

-Although the bill only has Democratic support for now, the lawmakers believe they can get Republicans on board.
+Although the bill has only Democratic support for now, the lawmakers believe they can get Republicans on board.
 “This is about as nonpartisan a thing as you can possibly imagine,” Ryan said.

 Black Bear Blues